-SGS Economics and Planning assessed the Artarmon local centre as requiring an additional 3,958sqm of non-residential floor space by 2041 with an existing surplus retail capacity of 1,111sqm in the centre.
-The scenario for discussion could yield around an additional 6,601sqm of non-residential floor space in the Artarmon local centre and an additional 17,499 sqm of residential floor space (194 residential dwellings).
+SGS Economics and Planning assessed the Artarmon local centre as requiring an additional 3,958sqm of non-residential floor space by 2041 with and existing surplus retail capacity of 1,111sqm in the centre.
+The indicative scale for growth could yield around an additional 5,723sqm of non-residential floor space in the Artarmon local centre and an additional 15,549sqm of residential floor space (170 residential dwellings).